-Format Check (optional): Request from Instructor or TA after completing lab experiment #1.
+\Format Check (optional): Request from Instructor or TA after completing lab experiment #1.

 ALL portions of the Chem 214 syllabus as well as ALL course materials (paper or electronic) are NOT allowed for distribution elsewhere outside of class nor allowed for distribution outside of the University.
 Uploading, posting, copying, or sharing any electronic or non-electronic course materials pertaining to Chem 214 outside of class [i.e. uploading to share sites] is NOT allowed.
 If it is discovered a student completes such action, the University will be notified immediately.
 It is a serious offense.
+Instructor reserves the right to adjust/revise any portion of syllabus/schedule, etc pertaining to this course during the semester.